The Functional Bowel Disease Program

 Functional bowel disorders are disabling, painful and embarrassing conditions that affect up to 20 percent of the adult population.
 They significantly impact quality of life and, for some, are debilitating.
 Unfortunately, there are few adequate medical or surgical therapies available to treat these conditions.

 For this reason, our team* of gastroenterologists, colorectal surgeons, behavioral psychologists, nutritionists and physical therapists collaborate to effectively treat these disorders.
-Our goal is to provide multidisciplinary interventions that incorporate the most leading-edge diagnostics.
+Our goal is to provide multidisciplinary interventions that incorporate leading-edge diagnostics.
 Our therapeutics range from traditional medicines to highly evidence-based complementary and alternative treatment strategies.

 We stress the importance of treating both the physiological and psychological aspects of these disorders.